Last updated 24 May 2023

-So already at that time, ten years before Eurodac, the concept of "asylum shopping" was identified as a problem that needed to be tackled.
+So already, at that time, ten years before Eurodac, the concept of "asylum shopping" was identified as a problem that needed to be tackled.

 Even then, it was recognised that a pan-European database for asylum seekers was technically possible.

-It was while the European Commission's "Ad Hoc Group on Immigration" was considering whether and how to implement such a system on a cross-EU basis something happened.
+While the European Commission's "Ad Hoc Group on Immigration" was considering whether and how to implement such a system on a cross-EU basis something happened.

-Pozzallo, Italy 2013
+Pozzallo, Italy, 2013

 The migrant crisis from 1997 to 2017 and on

-Trafficking gangs assisted those seeking a better life in Northern Europe to exit on rubber boats and on overcrowded metal hulks – scenes that continue to this day.
+Trafficking gangs assisted those seeking a better life in Northern Europe to exit on rubber boats and overcrowded metal hulks – scenes that continue to this day.

 Then on 2 November 1997, a boat called the "Hassan Beirut" carrying 769 people, mainly Kurds, ran aground and became stranded off the coast of Italy, many of whom continued their journey through Italy towards Germany.

-Crisis talks involving affected Members' States sought to find a political solution.
+Crisis talks involving affected member' States sought to find a political solution.
 And so it was that against this background, the plans for Eurodac took on a second objective – not just to record a request for asylum at the first point of entry but also to register those attempting to enter illegally.